alanjameschapman/whiteboard/docs/DEPLOYMENT.md

 ## Deployment

-The live deployed application can be found at [link](https://link).
+The live deployed application can be found [here](https://whiteboard-app-742f545f1848.herokuapp.com/).
 [Heroku](https://www.heroku.com) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 Deployment steps are as follows, after account setup: